 Founded in 1923 and now with over 500 members, the course is renowned for its all-year-round condition and stunning views over the Crouch Estuary and South Essex Countryside.

 Originally part of the Creeksea estate, it was one of the twenty-three clubs in Essex mentioned at the inaugural meeting of the Essex County Amateur Golf Union in February 1924.

-Historically the town was originally a ferry port, and then becoming a fishing port known for its oyster beds, and most recently a renowned yachting centre, hosting ‘Burnham Week‘ at the end of August.
+Historically the town was originally a ferry port, and then became a fishing port known for its oyster beds, and most recently a renowned yachting center, hosting ‘Burnham Week‘ at the end of August.

 The Club course record is 62 off a Par of 70 from the Whites.

-The first hole starts with a gentle incline but stay on the left side of the fairway allowing for your 2nd shot over water, to green that is overlooked by the Creeksea Church that dates back to the 13th Century.
+The first hole starts with a gentle incline but stay on the left side of the fairway, allowing for your 2nd shot over water, to a green that is overlooked by the Creeksea Church that dates back to the 13th Century.

 The 3rd offers you great views over the Crouch River with a hole that drops approx 40 ft, to a green well protected by 4 bunkers with plenty of good sand to enjoy.